Documents, certificates, letters and notes available at British consulates in Spain.

 You can’t get documents for marriage in the UK from British consulates in Spain.

-If you can’t find the service you are looking for on this page, please see other services provided by British consulates in Spain
+If you can’t find the service you are looking for on this page, please see other services provided by British consulates in Spain and the Living in Spain page

 What documents you need